Ask our Experts, we're here to help!

 As an example of a simple I/O operation, we recently added a TH400 trans to a Chevelle running a 404ci LS engine.
 The TH400 trans requires a positive (+) 12-volt signal be passed to a small straight-blade connector on the transmission whenever the throttle moves to wide-open throttle.
 This signal increases the line pressure in the transmission, as opposed to doing so with a linkage arrangement like the Powerglide or TH350 transmissions.

-We selected one of the outputs as +12v and configured the channel to trigger this signal when the TPS exceeds 70 percent throttle opening.
+We selected one of the outputs as a ground-triggered system that would present this signal through a relay when the TPS exceeds 70 percent throttle opening.
 This eliminates mechanical connections to the throttle and also reduces driver distractions.
-It’s a small thing but makes the driver’s job at the track that much easier.
+It’s a small thing, but makes the driver’s job at the track that much easier.

 Holley’s I/O box may appear to be not much more than another electronic accessory, but in the hands of a knowledgeable tuner, this I/O module is a powerful option on the way to making your car more consistent and quicker whether on the drag strip or the street.